kyemhee/kyemhee/README.md

 # About Me

-I am a dedicated person who graduated Hanyang University, where I served as Student President for four years, refining my leadership skills and fostering collaboration.
+I am a dedicated person who graduated from Hanyang University, where I served as Student President for four years, refining my leadership skills and fostering collaboration.
 My passion for soccer and basketball instilled values of teamwork and determination.
-I'm distinguished by my eagerness to learn, currently fascinated by Autonomous Driving technology.
+I'm distinguished by my eagerness to learn, and currently fascinated by Autonomous Driving technology.
 I aspire to contribute to its advancement through further education and research, leveraging my academic foundation and leadership experience.
 I am a strong candidate for studies in Autonomous Driving.

 ## Education